This page consists of the procedure to secure a RESTful service with 2-legged OAuth using WSO2 Identity Server and WSO2 ESB.

 Create a proxy service in WSO2 ESB by adding following configuration in to the service bus configuration which can be found under Manage > Service Bus > Source View.
 Alternatively, simply update the synapse configuration of ESB with the content in

 Please note that remoteServiceUrl contains the host name and the port that WSO2 Identity Server is running.

 - Run the sample client.
 Make sure to update variables: IDENTITY_SERVER, ESB_SERVER, USER_NAME and PASSWORD, according to your configurations.
-To do this step, you must do the following.

 The following steps iterate what is occurring during this process:

 - The user is registered with WSO2 Identity Server.

 - The consumer secret is registered with WSO2 Identity Server.

 - Invoke the AuthenticationAdmin service and the user is authenticated with the WSO2 IS entity server